uadmin/uadmin-docs/_build/html/_sources/system_reference.rst.txt

 |

 It will automatically redirect you to the login page which means your session has been deactivated.
-Login your account again using “admin” as username and password.
+Login your account again using "admin” as username and password.

 .. image:: assets/logoutfromsession.png